 Historically patients have always had to wait until lunchtime for a GP to be able to visit at home once they have finished their morning surgeries.
-To enhance the patient service we have employed Wendy Woolgar, an experienced paramedic practitioner, and Jackie Windsor, an experienced ECP, as rapid responders, to work alongside the doctors and visit elderly and infirm patients during the morning whilst the doctors are seeing patients in surgery.
-Wendy and Jackie can assess the problems and feedback accordingly to the duty doctor and or GPs.
+To enhance the patient service we have employed Wendy Woolgar, an experienced paramedic practitioner, and Jane Kendall, also an experienced paramedic practitioner, as rapid responders, to work alongside the doctors and visit elderly and infirm patients during the morning whilst the doctors are seeing patients in surgery.
+Wendy and Jane can assess the problems and feedback accordingly to the duty doctor and or GPs.

-As a qualified paramedic and ECP Wendy and Jackie are clinically able to assess patients in the home to evaluate medical conditions and social problems and to take appropriate action.
+As qualified paramedics Wendy and Jane are clinically able to assess patients in the home to evaluate medical conditions and social problems and to take appropriate action.